chocolatey-community/chocolatey-packages/automatic/notepadplusplus.install/README.md

 Based on the powerful editing component Scintilla, Notepad++ is written in C++ and uses pure Win32 API and STL which ensures a higher execution speed and smaller program size.
 By optimizing as many routines as possible without losing user friendliness, Notepad++ is trying to reduce the world carbon dioxide emissions.
 When using less CPU power, the PC can throttle down and reduce power consumption, resulting in a greener environment.

+## Package Parameters

+- `/NoStop` - Do not stop Notepad++ before running the install if it is running or attempt to restart it after install.

 ## Features

 * Syntax Highlighting and Syntax Folding